 Broadcaster KAN will again use the talent show The Next Star for Eurovision to select their act.
-Following criticism of the 2019 song internal selection process, this time Israel’s song for the Netherlands will be selected via a second show, Pre-Eurovision Song.
+Following criticism of the 2019 song internal selection process, this time Israel’s song for the Netherlands will be selected via a second show, The Next Song for Eurovision.

 Italy will again use the Sanremo Music Festival to select its act for Eurovision, due to take place in February.
 Participating Sanremo acts must first declare if they also wish to do Eurovision, should they win.

 Broadcaster LTV will again use its national final Supernova.
 The grand final will take place on 8 February 2020.

 Lithuania is again using its national final, renamed Pabandom iš naujo!.
 Thirty-six acts are competing in the contest, with the grand final due to be held on 8 February.